Imagine you found a defect. One of your team members made it.

 However, in a case of a crisis, you may not verify all agreements.

-So, balance the risks and the trust you can put into a stakeholder.
+So, balance the risks and the trust you can put in a stakeholder.

 5. Use Request Tickets to Finalize a Deal